sintefmath/multilevelDA/README.md

-# realisticDA
+# multilevelDA
-Notebooks for data assimilation on realistic cases based on `metno/gpuocean`
+Notebooks for multilevel data assimilation based on `metno/gpuocean`